Kainatn/React-Weather-App/README.md

  ---
   ## About

 This project created with Ant Design and React js.
-You can play Easy quiz here and can see your score.
-This quiz game is designed to increase learning by requiring students to write a multiple-choice question..
+User can check forecast weather.

 ##  Code Flow